 Land Use Planning and Ordinances

 Zoning ordinance N/A

 Subdivision ordinance N/A

 Floodplain ordinance N/A

 Natural hazard specific ordinance (stormwater, steep slope, wildfire) N/A

 Flood insurance rate maps N/A

 Elevation Certificates N/A

 Acquisition of land for open space and public recreation uses N/A

 Erosion or sediment control program N/A

 Other

-How can these capabilities be expanded and improved to reduce risk?
+How can these capabilities be expanded ed and improved to reduce risk?

-The District will continue to seek to expand capabilities to mitigate hazards, especially in light of the 2018 Camp Fire.
+The District will continue to seek to expansion Source: PID nd capabilities to mitigate hazards, especially in light of the 2018 Camp Fire.